SILENT COMEDY GALA

 Following a hugely successful Kickstarter campaign, the iconic clay character Morph and his mischievous pal Chas are back with a new series of Aardman mini-adventures.
-To kick-off the festival's comedy double acts ‘Seeing Double!’ programme, Morph's creator Peter Lord will share a selection of classic and new Morph clips and exclusively the final episode in the new Morph series ("Chas Express") will be revealed.
+To kick-off the festival's comedy double acts ‘Seeing Double!’ programme, Morph's creator Peter Lord will be in conversation with stand up comedian Richard Herring as he shares a selection of classic and new Morph clips and exclusively reveals the final episode in the new Morph series ("Chas Express”).

 Slapstick International: Die Puppe/The Doll (1919)

 THUR 22 JAN 1130hrs Watershed £6.50/£5.00 Dir: Ernst Lubitsch GER 60mins

 DIE PUPPE / THE DOLL (1919) is an intriguing early fantasy comedy from master film-maker Ernst Lubitsch.
 This passionate story of romance and deception is strikingly illuminated by characteristic German cinematography.
 Forced to marry by his uncle, Lancelot finds himself married to no ordinary doll!
 Hilarious comedy ensues as the plot unravels.
 Introduced by David Robinson, film historian Director of the ‘Giornate Cinema Del Muto’ film festival.
 Accompanied by Barbara Lenz live on Piano.

 Ladies Night in A Turkish Bath (1928) With Kevin Brownlow

 THUR 22 JAN Watershed 1400hrs £8.00/£6.50 Dir: Edward F. Cline US 70mins